faithdaniellesee/solomons-cunei/README.md

 ## Challenge description:
 Bobby left a secret message for Alice within a pdf file and zipped it tight with 12 characters.
 Bobby's both a paelographer and HIGHLY skilled cryptographer, although he has a very bad habit of using weak prime numbers and hides his messages in streams?
 Retrieve the message as the flag in the format ```ctf{text}```.

+Hint: when editing files, make sure to check the file size when you save.
 ## Challenge outline:
 - Students are given:
   - Zip file that is password locked, containing a PDF.